-When our founder and CEO, Ed Randall, was first diagnosed with prostate cancer in 2002, he quickly recognized that he knew next to nothing about a disease that was affecting millions of men in his age group every year worldwide.
-Conversations with men that followed his diagnosis made him realize that practically everyone he spoke to – both men and women – knew little about a disease that is the second-leading cause of cancer deaths in men (behind only lung cancer).
+When our founder and CEO, Ed Randall, was first diagnosed with prostate cancer in 1999, he quickly recognized that he was another man who knew almost nothing about a disease that was affecting millions of men in his age group every year worldwide.
+Conversations with men that followed his diagnosis made him realize that practically everyone he spoke to – both men and women – knew little about a disease that is the third-leading cause of cancer deaths in men (behind only lung and colon cancers).
 Ed set out to address this education and awareness gap by organizing a charity that would educate men and their families about the prevalence of prostate cancer and the connection among early detection, less invasive treatment options, and best outcomes.

 An Online Resource for Reliable Information and Prostate Cancer Awareness Education